 Pipe organs too are relics of ancient worlds.
 Like sea caves, their breathing is a matter of apertures opening and closing.

-This is a story about sea caves and pipe organs, and the ways that they can expand and entangle our thinking about ritual and breathing, listening and resonance, place and time.
-It is a story about the primeval interconnected forces that molded our world.
-It is a story that begins millions of years ago, with the emergence of these rock formations during the Miocene epoch.
+This is a story about sea caves and pipe organs, and it is a story about the primeval interconnected forces that molded our world.
+It is a story that begins millions of years ago, with the emergence of these rock formations during the Miocene epoch roughly fifteen million years ago.
+This was an era of mastodons and megalodons, colossal sharks as long as school buses.
+This was the time of Livyatan melvillei, a prehistoric sperm whale whose namesake comes from the biblical sea monster Leviathan.

+The rocks have borne witness to planetary change, loss and renewal, time and transmogrification.
 Once upon a sea cave, these rocks saw a time when grizzly bears roamed California’s coastline, tunneling through the carcasses of beached whales.
-They also saw the time of three-toed horses, ancient camels and Smilodons.
-And they saw the time when megalodons—school bus-long sharks---swam the seas.
+They saw the time of three-toed horses, ancient camels and Smilodons.

-When we listen to a sea cave through a geophone, we are listening to the rocks, and we are also listening to sounds coming at us through the rocks.
+A geophone is a sensor that detects low-frequency ground vibrations and converts them into electrical signals.
+When we listen to a sea cave through a geophone, we are listening to stone and we are listening through stone.
 We are listening to the sea through a filter of ancient matter.
-We are listening to ocean waves through the remnants of past planets.
+We are listening to the world through the remnants of past planets.

-Sea caves liberate our imaginations from the present moment, allowing us to speculate on what might have been, and what might be.
-They allow us to fever dream deep into our planet’s mercurial pasts and far forward into potential futurities.
+Sea caves carry us back into deep time and forward into an uncertain future.
+They liberate our imaginations from the present moment, allowing us to speculate on what might have been, and what might be.
+They invite us to fever dream deep into our planet’s mercurial pasts and far forward into potential futurities.
 We can dream about not just listening to history, but shaping it.

 What happens when we start to open our ears and minds to cave voice, cave memory, cave time?